-15. Concentrations
+14. Concentrations

 Revenues from a limited number of customers have accounted for a substantial percentage of our total revenues.
-During the years ended December 31, 2021 and 2020, our largest customer, the State of Michigan, accounted for 47% of our total revenues for each period, and our second largest customer, Rocket Mortgage (formerly Quicken Loans), accounted for 9% and 8%, respectively, of our total revenues.
+During the years ended December 31, 2022 and 2021, our largest customer, the State of Michigan, accounted for 38% and 47%, respectively, of our total revenues for each period, and our second largest customer, Rocket Mortgage, accounted for 6% and 9%, respectively, of our total revenues.

-For the years ended December 31, 2021, and 2020, government contracts represented approximately 62% and 64% of our net revenues, respectively.
+For the years ended December 31, 2022, and 2021, government contracts, including K-12 education, represented approximately77% and 72% of our net revenues, respectively.
 A significant portion of our sales to resellers represent ultimate sales to government agencies.

-As of December 31, 2021, accounts receivable concentrations from our two largest customers wer65% and 7% of our gross accounts receivable, respectively by customer.
-Accounts receivable balances from our two largest customers at December 31, 2021 have been partially collected.
-As of December 31, 2020, accounts receivable concentrations from our two largest customers were 54% and 16% of gross accounts receivable, respectively by customer.
+As of December 31, 2022, accounts receivable concentrations from our two largest customers were 44% and 7% of gross accounts receivable, respectively by customer.
+As of December 31, 2021, accounts receivable concentrations from our two largest customers were 65% and 7% of our gross accounts receivable, respectively by customer.
+Accounts receivable balances from our two largest customers 31, 2022 have been partially collected.